• Skip to main content

 Is Bacon Acidic?

 Bacon has a relatively high pH level, but once it's digested in your stomach, it becomes acidic.
-Because of that, people who are particularly susceptible to acid reflux or GERD flareups should stay clear from bacon as much as possible.
+Because of that, people who are particularly susceptible to acid reflux or GERD flareups should stay clear of bacon as much as possible.

 On the other hand, bacon is still a tasty treat, so if you can tolerate some acidic foods, especially those high in fat, you don't have to eliminate this food from your diet completely.